ForbesLindesay/atdatabases/website/blog/2019-07-29-sql-injection.md

 }
 ```

 The `sql` tag before the SQL query tells JavaScript to pass the literal strings separately from the values to the `sql` function, whichh can process them as needed.
 The `sql` function then returns the query and the values separately.
 In this example, the database gets passed the query:

 ```sql
 INSERT INTO posts (body, username)
 VALUES (?, ?)
 ```

 along with the values for `body` and `username`.
 The great thing about using `@databases` consistently is that `@databases` will throw an exception if you try to pass it anything that's not been tagged as `sql` so you can't accidentally pass it a string (and neither can your team mates).
 If you're using TypeScript, you even get a type error at build time if you forget to tag your SQL statements.
+You can use `@databases` with Postgres, MySQL, SQLite and WebSQL.

 # Alternatives